clearpath-docs/ROS-Sphinx-Tutorials/doc/ROS Parameter Server.rst

 .. code-block:: bash

   rosparam get

-For example, we can see that gravity in the z direction in Gazebo is set to -9.8, and we are currently running ROS hydro.
+For example, we can see that gravity in the z direction in Gazebo is set to -9.8, and we are currently running ROS kinetic.

 It is also possible to change a parameter using rosparam set

 .. code-block:: bash

   rosparam set

 Say we wanted to simulate Husky driving on the moon, then we could change the gravity parameter is gazebo very easily